forflo/sedfuck/README.md

 Sedfuck
 =======

-This little sed script "compiles" a given brainfuck file to a runnable binary
+This little sed script translates a given brainfuck file to a runnable binary

-Mandatory tools
+Dependencies
 ---------------
 Just GNU Sed and the GNU C compiler need to be installed on the host platform.